tacc-wbomar/tacc-web-jobs-page/src/sc19/README.md

 ## Known Conflicts

-There could be a discrepancy between the built repository file content and the CMS web content; read about [examples and explanations for known content conflicts].
+There could be a discrepancy between the built repository file content and the CMS web content; read about [known content conflicts][doc-conflicts].